About St James’s

 Quaglino’s

 Quaglino’s on Bury Street is a real St James’s institution.
 Founded by Giovanni Quaglino nearly a century ago, the restaurant has been a haunt of both actual royalty and the Hollywood and literary kind.
-It serves modern European cuisine and cocktails and often has live music and dancing late into the night.
+It serves modern European cuisine and cocktails, and often has live music and dancing late into the night.

 Wild Honey

-If you want to really impress guests, secure a table at Michelin-starred Wild Honey.
+If you want to really impress your guests, secure a table at Michelin-starred Wild Honey.
 Opened by chef Anthony Demetre in 2019, the restaurant combines classic French cooking with the best British produce.

 St James’s Market